Falling Down on the Slip-and-Slide

 He stopped his drugs, not immediately, but deliberately.
 He lost a little something of himself.
 It took time to shake free from the picture of a paltry old man.
 He avoided his crowd at school knowing that hanging with them was an open invitation to more of the same.

 I’m time, he settled and made new friends.
 He found laughter again, and charm.
 Good gawd, that man was charming.
 He finished school hale and whole and farmed his parent’s land wondering all the time if he was free.
-His father would die of cancer a few years later and my friend finally learned he was free.
+His father would die of cancer a few years later and my friend finally learned, in the oddest of ways, that he was a free man.
 Cleaning up, he gathered his dad’s medicines – pain pills, uppers, downers, opiates – and held them over the kitchen sink.
 Grabbing the bottle’s cap, he twisted it and turned the small vial on its side until he heard the ping of a pill hit the sink.
 It sounded right, like he was done.
 He tilted the bottle a little more and another pill slid out making a noise when it hit.
 Scared or sure I don’t know, but he upended the bottle into the sink, turned the water on, and washed everything down.
-Free.
+He was free.

 An Old Man is a Paltry Thing